Connaught Place, Hong Kong

 Opened in December 1977, the square is home to a statue by Henry Moore entitled Double Oval.
 The square and the surrounding buildings are all built in a 20th-century modern architectural style.

+It is named after Prince Arthur, Duke of Connaught and Strathearn.

 History

-In 1976, Hongkong Land, the developer of the adjacent Connaught Centre (now Jardine House), approached the Urban Council and offered to help fund construction of the square.
+In 1976, Hongkong Land, the developer of the adjacent Connaught Centre (now Jardine House), approached the Urban Council, and offered to help fund construction of the square.
 The company procured a preliminary layout plan and selected the Henry Moore sculpture.
 On 17 September 1976, the council agreed to proceed with project on a joint venture basis with Hongkong Land.
-Hongkong Land funded about 25 per cent of the project and retained ownership of the sculpture, while the council covered the remaining cost and managed the space following completion.
+Hongkong Land funded about 25 per cent of the project, and retained ownership of the sculpture, while the council covered the remaining cost, and managed the space following completion.

 The square was completed in December 1977.
 The square and the sculpture were both formally unveiled on 20 December 1977 by Urban Council chairman A. de O. Sales.